flaviofusero/Advent-of-Code-2021/README.md

 ### Day 18
 * Use the `eval(parse(text))` trick to evaluate text expressions (don't do it on untrusted input!)
 * Might also want to explore the `data.tree` library

+### Day 21
+* Cache the results of recursive functions to improve speed.
+This is useful when the space of possible inputs is not too big.